ucb-rit/savio-training-python-jupyter-fall-2021/sections/pip-conda.md

 ---
 # Installing additional packages with conda

+.red[WARNING]: Be sure to activate a conda environment before using `conda install`, otherwise  conda will try to put the packages in a read-only system location.

 `conda` is a bit more restrictive than `pip`.
 There are two main ways to install packages: